 - Build infographics—You can add up to 50 variables.
 Review the variables in the Selected variables drop-down menu.
 You can remove and adjust variables from the list.
 Click Next.

-- Comparison Reports—Select a variable to add to Selected variables list.
+- Comparison reports—Select a variable to add to the Selected variables list.
 You can remove and adjust variables or save the list for future use.
 Click Apply.

-You can search for variables within categories and subcategories or by using keywords.
-You can do any of the following to search for variables:
+You can search for variables in the data browser using keywords or by browsing within categories and subcategories.
+Do the following to search for variables:

-- Search the entire data browser from the main page.
-In the Search for a variable name, an issue, or an area of interest search field, enter your search terms or a variable ID and press Enter or click the Search button .
+- In the Search for variables or keywords search field, enter your search terms or a variable ID and press Enter or click the Search button .

-- After browsing to a category, you can search inside it.
-In the Search within the current category search field, enter the search terms or a variable ID and press Enter or click the Search button .
+- Browse to a category and search inside it.
+In the Search for variables or keywords within the current category search field, enter the search terms or a variable ID and press Enter or click the Search button .

-- After browsing to a subcategory or performing an initial search, you can search by keyword in the Refine results pane.
+- Browse to a subcategory or perform an initial search, and search by keyword in the Refine results pane.
 In the Enter any keyword search field, enter your search term or variable ID.
 Search results filter dynamically as you enter text.

 Create and save variable lists

 Depending on the workflow you are performing, you can do any of the following to save a variable list:

-- In the Selected variables drop-down menu , click Save List.
-The Save Criteria dialog box appears.
+- In the Selected variables drop-down menu, click Save list.
+The Save variable list window appears.
 Name the list, choose an icon to represent the list, and click Save.

 - In smart map search, click Save list on the main page.